tech4nature/HogPi/README.md

 * Installs FFMpeg, I2C*, Fritzing and Code::Blocks
 * Fixed scaling issues for the raspberry pi.
 * Made it OOP
-* \*Needs to be install in 2 parts, bit of a pain but it needs to be rebooted half way through and there's nothing I can do about it.
+* \*Needs to be installed in 2 parts, bit of a pain but it needs to be rebooted half way through and there's nothing I can do about it.

 ## v0.0.1